The Luck of the Irish (1948 film)

 The Luck of the Irish is a 1948 American comedy film directed by Henry Koster, and starring Tyrone Power and Anne Baxter.
 The film was based on the 1948 novel There Was a Little Man by Guy Pearce Jones and Constance Bridges Jones.

 Plot

 Stephen Fitzgerald, a newspaper reporter from New York, meets a leprechaun and beautiful young Nora, while traveling in Ireland.
-When he returns to his fiancée Frances, and her wealthy father David C. Augur in the midst of a political campaign in New York, he finds that the leprechaun and the young woman are now in the big city as well.
-Stephen is torn between the wealth he might enjoy in New York or returning to his roots in Ireland.
+When he returns to his fiancée, Frances, and her wealthy father, David C. Augur, in the midst of a political campaign in New York, he finds that the leprechaun and the young woman are now in the big city as well.
+Stephen is torn between the wealth he might enjoy in New York and returning to his roots in Ireland.